dillonvuong/supplyframe-challenge/README.md

 3. "Filter by" functionality working
 4. "Per page" functionality working
 5. More complext pagination with
+6. Favicon and custom tab text based on page

 ## Cool Ideas
 1. Make the bottom part of the card have a glassmorphic linux terminal styling